hindu-comm/mail_stream_indology/2014/02/Mein_Kampf_in_India/76__Walter_Slaje.md

 However, I wonder how much Delhi students actually know about Hitler.

 The NYT
-​​

 ha
-​d​
+d
-an interesting article on the present situation, though ​​
+an interesting article on the present situation, though
-​​
-​​

 not touch
-​ing​
+ing
 explicitly on students:

-​​
 http://india.blogs.nytimes.com/2012/08/30/in-india-businesses-named-after-hitler-defend-their-decision/?_php=true&_type=blogs&_r=0

 One possible cause for the students' attitude stirring your astonishment might perhaps be sought in Gandhi's own

-​ ​
-and indeed disturbing appreciati
-​ve remarks​
-of Hitler,
-​ judgments that may well continue to exercise an effect today​ ​.
+and indeed disturbing appreciati ve remarks of Hitler, judgments that may well continue to exercise an effect today .
 Note that the following statements were all made during WW II:

-​
-​Letter to Rajkumari Amrit Kaur (Mai 1940): „I do not consider Hitler to be as bad as he is depicted.“ (Robert Payne, The Life and Death of Mahatma Gandhi.
+Letter to Rajkumari Amrit Kaur (Mai 1940): „I do not consider Hitler to be as bad as he is depicted.“ (Robert Payne, The Life and Death of Mahatma Gandhi.
 London 1969: 485).